Know Your Rights as a Job Applicant with a Criminal Record in Pennsylvania

 If you are rejected for a job based on your criminal record, you have a right to a copy of your background check report and 10 days to explain why the conviction shouldn’t be a barrier to being hired.

-If an employer gets your background check report from a company in the business of running background checks (also known as a “credit reporting agency”), the employer must follow the federal Fair Credit Reporting Act (FCRA), which gives you the right to written notice:
+If an employer gets your background check report from a company in the business of running background checks (also known as a “credit reporting agency”), the employer must follow the federal Fair Credit Reporting Act (FCRA), which gives you the right to advance written notice:

 that the employer is going to obtain your credit report